nais/doc/docs/device/naiserinstall.md

-# A nais´er installation guide
+# A nais'er installation guide

 !!!warn
     To make sure you are using naisdevice as securely as possible, make sure you are a member of the [Slack channel #naisdevice](https://nav-it.slack.com/archives/C013XV66XHB).
 Important information will be published there.
 This also where you find us, if you need any help.